 Note that a project could be also cleaned, the clean procedure removes the build.
 If we do not clean a project, in case of small edits, next build time will be shorter.
 This because the build folder which contains also some object files.

 The object files are a kind of partial output of make process.
 These files are not rebuilt if Eclipse “thinks” that related sources have not been modified.
-This reduce the built time in case of small edits.
+This reduces the built time in case of small edits.

-Rarely could happen that this mechanism fails: in this case there could be some misalignment between code and binary.
-In such particular condition a clean and rebuild will solve any issue.
+Rarely could happen that this mechanism fails: in this case, there could be some misalignment between code and binary.
+In such particular condition, a clean and rebuild will solve any issue.
 A good idea is to clean and rebuild the project when we do major edits to our code, especially when dealing with makefile or pre-processor directives.

 There could be mutiple causes of failure during build of default demos and most common are: your antivirus, an error occured during extraction of ChibiStudio or a misplacement of ChibiStudio main folder.

 An important part of software development is the flash and run.
 This procedure copies the binary into the microcontroller flash memory and starts its execution.
 The flash and run is automatized in ChibiStudio and involves OpenOCD on the PC side and ST-Link on the Development board side as shown in Fig.1.